sfbrigade/adopt-a-drain/README.md

 time of a major release, support for that Ruby version may be dropped.

 ## Copyright
-Copyright (c) 2015 Code for San Francisco.
+Copyright (c) 2015 Code for Durham.
 See [LICENSE.md](https://github.com/sfbrigade/adopt-a-drain/blob/master/LICENSE.md) for details.

 [license]: https://github.com/sfbrigade/adopt-a-drain/blob/master/LICENSE.md